lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 <img src="https://lyn-f.github.io/DR-guide/ArenaCompetenceTier.jpg" width=300>
 <sup>Your Competence score is calculated based on the Styling Power of your three outfits</sup>

 To challenge a stylist, tap on any of the 3 profile pictures at the bottom of the home page.
 Challenge stylists with a higher Tier Position than you to increase your own Tier Position.
-If you challenge a stylist and win, you will swap Tier Positions with the stylist you challenged; if you challenge a stylist and lose, your Tier Position will remain the same.
+If you win against a stylist of a higher Tier, you will swap Tier Positions with the stylist you challenged; if you lose, your Tier Position will remain the same.
 You will receive the Diamond Arena currency *Flower of Odes* whether you win or lose.
 You can also tap the `Refresh` button to swap out the 3 stylists at the bottom of the page for 3 new ones.

 <img src="https://lyn-f.github.io/DR-guide/ArenaOpponents.jpg" width=300>
 <sup>Example of Diamond Arena opponents.
 Increase your rank by defeating stylists with a higher Tier Position</sup>